StefChatz/comsos-starter-challenge/README.md

    ```

 5. **BONUS: Display Credit Account Positions**\
-   To test if you really mastered the art of fetching contracts on a Cosmos blockchain, try to display the positions of the credit accounts of the connected wallet.
+   To test if you mastered the art of fetching contracts on a Cosmos blockchain, try to display the positions of the credit accounts of the connected wallet.

 ### Config